flaudem/ProjetDeepLearnig_IAS/README.md

  * There are 3 channels: R, G, B
  * The train images come from 7 different sources
  * There are some data quality issues: masks too big, or missing masks
- * The average bounding box area is 6843, the smallest is only 2, and the largest is 529788!
+ * The average bounding box area is 6843, the smallest is only 2, and the largest is 529788! <br>
 **Test images :**
  * Only 10 images have been made public.
  * There is a “real” test dataset that runs when you submit your inference kernel.